 Warfare is also not so easy to define.
 Is economic warfare war?
 Is political manipulation and destabilization of nations war?

 If we could ban “warfare” of most types, it could potentially make for a great story.
 However, considering that the “natural order of our universe” appears to be the survival of all living creatures who are dependent upon a hierarchy of species dominance and a food chain, it strains credulity.

 Somewhere in our universe I know this story is being played out.
 Ah…but to witness it in person and learn its secrets!
-My long and slowly upcoming story currently labeled “The Carrnegg” is an attempt to visit this time and place.
+My exploration of this issue and slowly upcoming story currently labeled “The Carrnegg” is an attempt to visit this time and place……. stick around.

 Napoleon Bonaparte said “Religion is what keeps the poor from murdering the rich.”
 Is that so today?
 Why did Napoleon believe this?
 Perhaps it was because he was thinking that the church was wealthy and the people poor?
 This was indeed so back then and is pretty much true now.
 The creation of disproportionate wealth was also true for kings and other dictators then and now.
 Was his statement based on his historical understanding of the tenuous position that ruthless, selfish rulers had historically often created for themselves?

 He certainly knew that the poor vastly outnumbered the rich and if they truly became aware of their potential power, they could possibly take from the rich whatever they wanted.

 I wonder if Napoleon would be surprised at the events of today?
 Would it surprise him to see that madmen, blinded by religious fervor and the rhetoric of power hungry clerics, use the power of our modern day and ancient weapons to slaughter the common and innocent (not the wealthy) in the name of what they call try to call “god.”